storacha/specs/w3-access.md

 # Introduction

 [Space] [access] is represented as a signed authorization in [UCAN] format.
-It is not enough to issue the [UCAN] authorization, issuer needs some channel to deliver it to an audience.
+It is not enough to issue the [UCAN] authorization, the issuer needs some channel to deliver it to an audience.

-We propose a protocol where implementation can act as a delivery channel.
+We propose a protocol where an implementation can act as a delivery channel.

 ## Intuition

 ### Message Channel

 At the very high level signed authorization is a message addressed to a specific recipient (audience).
-Implementer of this protocol represent a [message channel] allowing sender (issuer) to send a message and allow recipient (audience) to receive massages sent to them.
+The implementer of this protocol represents a [message channel] allowing the sender (issuer) to send a message and allowing the recipient (audience) to receive messages sent to them.

 ### Shared Space

-Alice has set up space for sharing photos with her family and friends.
+Alice has set up a space for sharing photos with her family and friends.
 She wants to authorize her partner Bob with write access so he can also upload photos.
 She wants to authorize her less tech savvy parent Mallory with just read access so she can look at photos but not add or delete them.

 > In this scenario Alice delegates `upload/add` capability to Bob and `upload/list` capability to Mallory.
-Application used by Alice leverages access protocol to send issued delegations to Bob and Mallory.
-Applications used by Bob and Mallory leverage access protocol to receive messages sent to them transparently gaining access to the space Alice has shared access to.
+The application used by Alice leverages the access protocol to send issued delegations to Bob and Mallory.
+Applications used by Bob and Mallory leverage the access protocol to receive messages sent to them, transparently gaining access to the space that Alice has shared access to.

-### Multidevice Access
+### Multi-device Access

 Alice has created a new space for storing photos on her laptop and uploaded some photos.
-Later she picks up her phone logs with her account and upload some photos to her space.
+Later she picks up her phone and logs in with her account to upload some photos to her space.

-> In this scenario after space is created access protocol is used to delegate full authority over to Alice's [account].
-Later, when Alice logs in on her phone her [account] receives delegated capabilities over access protocol gaining access to the space.
+> In this scenario after the space is created the access protocol is used to delegate full authority over to Alice's [account].
+Later, when Alice logs in on her phone her [account] receives delegated capabilities over the access protocol, thereby gaining access to the space.

 ## Serialization

-[UCAN]s MUST be encoded with some [IPLD] codec.
+[UCAN]s MUST be encoded with an [IPLD] codec.
 [DAG-CBOR] is RECOMMENDED.

 ## Concepts